nsg-ethz/p4-utils/vm/README.md

 > The default VMs configuration parameters are shown above between square brakets.
 If you do not
 > specify anything, they will be used to build your VM.
 However, please pass to the scripts the
 > parameters that best fit your needs.

+The building process will generate the following files:

+- If you chose the QEMU VM, in `p4-utils/vm/output-ubuntu18044_qemu` you will find a `.qcow2` file to use to set up your VM.
+- If you chose the VirtualBox VM, in `p4-utils/vm/output-ubuntu18044_vm` you will find an `.ova` file to import in the VirtualBox VM manager.